Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 ##### Composite Plates

 Is the most common armor material.
-There's a number of varieties but they all boil down to arranging some amount of nano-fiber in a larger matrix material to make a plate that can be used to cover vital areas. {Composite} is relatively cheap and easy to find, but weights more than more exotic nano materials It also lacks flexibility and so composite armor will inevitably have joints and seams.
+There's a number of varieties but they all boil down to arranging some amount of nano-fiber in a larger matrix material to make a plate that can be used to cover vital areas. :aspect[Composite] is relatively cheap and easy to find, but weights more than more exotic nano materials It also lacks flexibility and so composite armor will inevitably have joints and seams.

 Composite Plates offer good protection, but they will deform and break as they absorb attacks and lose their protective qualities.